MagMaj00/MCP3208-Adafruit-FT232h/README.md

 =======

 ## test.py
-  In this example you have only options for single-ended mode.
-You can change channel for 0 to 7 and time interval between measurements in while loop.
+  In this example, you have options only for the single-ended mode.
+You can change the channel from 0 to 7 and the time interval between measurements in the while loop.

           while True:

           readvalue = read_adc_val(5)
           time.sleep(5)
           print(readvalue)

+  Before starting the application, you can modify the environment variable:

+          set BLINKA_FT232H=1

+          python C:ypur_path\test.py

 ## Python Application